CEEDLIVE/jsp-thymeleaf-config/README.md

     spring.view.view-names:jsp/*
     spring.thymeleaf.view-names:thymeleaf/*

 So what happened?
-First off we configured Spring Boot to use Thymeleaf by adding a dependency to "spring-boot-starter-thymeleaf".
+First we configured Spring Boot to use Thymeleaf by adding a dependency to "spring-boot-starter-thymeleaf".
 Thymeleaf will be used by default since this is in the autoconfiguration.
 Now we add another viewresolver (InternalResourceViewResolver), the one that is used for the JSP's and we configure it with what is in the application properties.

 For the JSP's, we configured the view resolver as: views (JSP's) are inside WEB-INF, but only handle files that start with "jsp/" (viewnames).
 So our structure for the JSP's looks like this: